 - Remote style burner

 Clearly, MSR is going “all in” with the WindBurner.

-This review will cover the new remote style burner and the 2.5 L pot.
+This review will cover the remote style burner and the 2.5 L pot.

 The Switch to Remote Canister

-Why might MSR take the time and trouble to develop a new version of their existing burner?
+Why did MSR take the time and trouble to develop a new version of their existing burner?

 There are typically three reasons for switching to a remote style burner:

 - The potential ability to run with the canister inverted (for improved cold weather operation).